ANNarchy/ANNarchy.github.io/docs/Installation.md

 automatically all dependencies of ANNarchy, rather than using the old python provided by Apple.

-The only problem with Anaconda (and potentially other Python distributions, not tested) is that the compiler will use by default the Python shared library provided by Apple, leading to the following crash when simulating:
+The only problem with Anaconda is that the compiler will use by default the Python shared library provided by Apple, leading to the following crash when simulating: